ALASdoo/alasdoo_com_v2/content/english/career/frontend.md

 ## What do we expect from you?

 - Work within a highly&#8209;skilled cross&#8209;functional team
-- Use modern technologies such as ES6, Vue, Vuex, and Node
+- Use modern technologies such as ES6, Vue, React, Angular, and Node
 - Implement useful and beautiful features and data visualizations
-- Be involved with the direction of the Incubator team, and the design and functionality of the prototypes, projects, moon shots, and revenue&#8209;generating products for which we are responsible
 - Work with the team lead to report on progress and blockers

 ---